Queens View Pitlochry

 The view looks over Loch Tummel, to Schiehallion 'the fairy mountain' .
 In the distance are the mountains of Glen Coe on Scotland's west coast.

-A short path takes visitors to the view point which is also suitable for wheel chairs users.
+Wheel Chair and push Chair friendly?
+A short path takes visitors to the view point.
+There is a special path that is also suitable for wheel chairs users.

 Queen Victoria made a famous entry in her diaries in 1866 presuming that the Queen's View had been named after her but it was originally named after Queen Isabel, wife of Robert the Bruce in the 14th century.